JustWhit3/useful-guides/ROOT/Installation/Windows.md

 > :warning: You may encounter a new error `libtinfo.so.5: cannot open shared object file: No such file or directory`.
 In this case you can easily solve it by downloading that single library separately with this command `sudo apt-get install libncurses5`.

-You have now to set the display variable.
+If you don't have Windows 11 installed you have now to set the display variable and proceed with this section.
+Otherwise skip it and go to the [Installation Check](#installation-check).

 > :warning: If you already set this variable in the past, this last passage is not necessary and you can skip it.